timwarnock/best-practices-and-notes/good-teams.md

 Software created in a Performance-oriented Culture will tend to have a Loosely Coupled architecture (due to [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)), with deployments that are fast (minutes) and frequent (on-demand, several times per-day), taking full advantage of a fully automated CI/CD pipeline.

+### Rule-oriented

+Also known as *Bureaucratic Culture*, a Rule-oriented Culture values departmental goals over organizational goals.
+This is the most common culture in software engineering organizations, and it is the default culture for most large organizations.
+While often friendly, information flow is stymied by bureaucratic approvals, and problems are typically ignored.
+Often times the emphasis is on being nice and well-liked, rather than building quality software (and making users happy).

+Software created in a Rule-oriented Culture will tend to have a Tightly Coupled architecture (due to [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)) and will reflect the particular bureaucratic communication channels between teams.
+There is likely a Change Approval Board, with deployments that are slower (measured in hours) and less-frequent (weekly or more) than what a fully automated CI/CD pipeline could otherwise provide.

+### Power-oriented

+Also known as *Pathological Culture*, a Power-oriented Culture values individual goals over organizational goals, where the loudest and most powerful voice in the room gets their way.
+Communication does not flow easily, and problems are typically suppressed.

+Software created in a Power-oriented Culture will tend to have a Tightly Coupled architecture (due to [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)) and will reflect the particular whims of whoever has the most powerful voice (typically whoever is at the top of the hierarchy).

 ## Changing the Culture

-See Conway's Law

-*"Organisations often produce web sites with a content and structure which mirrors the internal concerns of the organisation rather than the needs of the users of the site."*

-See Inverse Conway Maneuver

-*"Make sure the organization is compatible with the product architecture."*

-The best way to change the culture is through an Inverse Conway Maneuver.
+The best way to change a culture is through an Inverse Conway Maneuver.
 Organize the teams and their communication channels to match the desired architecture.
 This will require cross-functional teams that adhere to Lean management, as well as a culture of Learning and Experimentation.

+Conway's Law:

+*"Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure."*

+Inverse Conway Maneuver:

+*"Make sure the organization is compatible with the product architecture."*

 ### Learning and Experimentation

 Continuous learning

-Team must be free to choose their tools, and change those tools as requirements are better understood.
+Team must be free to choose their tools, and change those tools as they the customer's problems are better understood.

-Tool makers can not force the use of their tool.
+Tool makers can not force the use of their tool!

 Tools must make the developer's life easier.
 Just as a high-performing team focuses on solving the problems of their users, tool makers must treat other developers as their users and solve their problems (with attention to usability, accessibility, and customer satisfaction).